Lupus Specialist in Avoca, PA

-Lupus symptoms may flare and then subside.
-When your symptoms flare, Dr. Ramos or Ms. Sokoloski may recommend over-the-counter pain relievers, prescription medications, and steroids.
-Other prescriptions may fit your symptoms and needs better and your provider explains which option will work best for you.
+While there is no definitive cure for lupus, Dr. Ramos can help you manage your symptoms to live comfortably with your condition.
+Lupus symptoms often flare up and subside.
+To manage flare-ups, we usually recommend over-the-counter pain relievers, prescription medications, and steroids.
+Other prescriptions may fit your symptoms and needs better, and Dr. Ramos can help determine which option will work best for you.

 Having an experienced and trusted team diagnose you correctly with lupus is very important.
 Rely on Dr. Ramos and Ms. Sokoloski at Ramos Rheumatology for your treatment and care.
 Call the office to speak to a member of the friendly staff or schedule an appointment today.